API

 helm install keda kedacore/keda --namespace keda --create-namespace

 Step 7.
-Install kube-prometheus stack
+Install kube-prometheus-stack

-To collect and visualize metrics from your Kubernetes cluster, install the kube-prometheus-stack that’s integrated with Prometheus and Grafana.
+To collect and visualize metrics from your Kubernetes cluster, install the kube-prometheus-stack integrated with Prometheus and Grafana.

 1. Add the Prometheus Helm repository: helm repo add prometheus-community https://prometheus-community.github.io/helm-charts